 Create an Automatic Formatting rule for the view

 Click on the Automatic Formatting button.
-(This was renamed Conditional formatting in Outlook 2010 / 2013.)
+(This was renamed Conditional formatting in Outlook 2010 and newer.)

 Click the Add button to create a new rule.
 Enter a name for the rule and set the font formatting using the Font button.